 In this new TCoffee and Code Session, host Ian Barker was joined by his fellow Embarcadero MVPs Holger Flick, Wagner Landgraf, and Jim McKeeth to discuss a mouthful of topics from dealing with REST Servers to managing Multi-tiered applications and API designs.
 Joining Ian Barker in this virtual coffee meeting are his fellow Embarcadero MVPs Holger Flick, Gerhard Stoltz, and Wagner Landgraf to help us better understand everything about REST Servers, Multi-tiered Applications, Load Balancers, Reverse Proxies, and even Augmented Realities.

 What do you need to know about REST servers?

 The discussion will highlight a wide range of important topics and the panel will introduce us first to the things we need to know about REST Servers.
-Generally, REST or Representational State Transfer is a software architectural style that is created to provide guides or standards for web design and development.
+Generally, REST or Representational State Transfer is a software architectural style that is created to provide guides or standards for web design and windows app development.
 Those web APIs that comply with REST constraints are informally known as RESTful systems.
 A RESTful web service is implemented using HTTP and the principles of REST.
 The panel will also discuss the use of Delphi’s DataSnap Technology that provides the ability to create Client-Server applications that communicate through the Internet, the local network, or the localhost.
 Both Delphi and C++ offer all the basic and advanced capabilities to consume any published Rest services.